chenlh317/japansk/_sources/wiki/manual.md

   3. Archive to PC folder

 - Audio
-  1. Convert to mp3
+  1. Convert videos to mp3, with `video_to_mp3.py`
+  2. Slice mp3 if needed, with `slice_mp3.py`
-  2. Format mp3 file
+  3. Format mp3 file
      - Artist
      - Album
      - File name
-  3. Archive to PC folders
+  4. Archive to PC folders
-  4. Copy to mobile same folders
+  5. Copy to mobile same folders
-  5. Add to mobile playlists
+  6. Add to mobile playlists

 - Lyrics
   1. Find lyrics